Dianeod/docs-1/docs/wp/disaster-floods/index.md

 3. Perfect Forecasts: All information contained within the gauged basin dataset, as well as precipitation information around the time of the event.

-To obtain these features, the `feat` function was used.
-This enabled previous information along with windowed features to be extracted.
+To obtain these features, the `feat` function was used to extract previous information along with windowed features.
 This function takes the following parameters as input:

 -	`x` table that is being updated
 -	`y` how many values to calculate (integer list)